imnaiyar/http-interactions-bot/README.md

 # http-interactions-bot

 A modular, TypeScript-based Discord bot with support for slash commands, context menus, and various utilities.
-Built with Vite and Vitest for modern development and testing workflows.
+Built with Vite and Vitest.
 Runs on cloudflare workers

 ## Features